MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 #Define the resource group where you want to register your server as Arc device
 $RG = "yourresourcegroupname"

-#Define the tenant you will use to register your server as Arc device
+#Define the tenant to use to register your server as Arc device
 $Tenant = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"

 #Define Proxy Server if necessary